 Effects of Sitting Combatted by Baton Rouge Exercise and Not Sitting!

 “Sitting.
 It’s the new smoking.”
 You’ve heard this claim.
-Spine & Sports Rehab Center sees the effects of sitting in our Baton Rouge chiropractic practice in the form of back pain, neck pain and related issues.
-Let us look at sitting and being sedentary workers and what we can do about it.
+Medical Spine and Sports Injury and Rehab Centers sees the effects of sitting in our Baton Rouge chiropractic practice in the form of back pain, neck pain and associated issues.
+Let us explore sitting and being sedentary workers and what we can do about it.

 SITTING COMPARISON TO SMOKING

-Is the sitting and smoking a little glaring?
+Is the sitting and smoking a little harsh?
 Maybe.
 One medical report stated that 300 news articles cite this claim!
-(1) Glaring or not, it does draw attention to the concern that sitting a lot isn’t healthy for anyone.
-25% of adults including Baton Rouge chiropractic patients and adults sit more than 8 hours a day.
-Older adults supposedly sit even more.
-(2) Spine & Sports Rehab Center realizes we all sit.
-We are not shaming you!
+(1) Glaring or not, it does highlight the concern that sitting a lot isn’t healthy for anyone.
+25% of adults Baton Rouge chiropractic patients and adults included sit more than 8 hours daily.
+Older adults are said to sit for even more time.
+(2) Medical Spine and Sports Injury and Rehab Centers realizes we all sit.
+We’re not shaming you!
 We’re with you!

 THE STATE OF NSCLBP in SEDENTARY WORKERS

 Sitting is what we do.
-Researchers tell us that low back pain sufferers’ activity levels are low.
-Of 300 patients, 32.5% live sedentary lives, 48.5% live underactive lifestyles, and 68.3% of them didn’t do any activity to increase muscle strength or flexibility.
-(3) Continued sitting posed a risk for all-cause mortality unrelated to physical activity even if it is of moderate to vigorous effort.
-The best suggestion is to reduce sitting time not just increase physical activity levels.
-(4) Spine & Sports Rehab Center supports both, too!
+Researchers document that low back pain sufferers’ activity levels are low.
+Of 300 patients, 32.5% lead sedentary lives, 48.5% had underactive lifestyles, and 68.3% of them didn’t do any activity to enhance muscle strength or flexibility.
+(3) Continued sitting created a risk for all-cause mortality separate from physical activity even if it is of moderate to vigorous effort.
+The best suggestion is to reduce sitting time not just boost physical activity levels.
+(4) Medical Spine and Sports Injury and Rehab Centers urges both, too!

 WHAT CAN WE DO?
 EXERCISE (AND A BONUS: RESPIRATION IMPROVEMENT)